- Download iTerm2 from https://www.iterm2.com/downloads.html

 - In the iTemr2 menu select Preferences…

-- On the Profiles, Colors tab set the color of the Selection and Selected Text
+- On the Profiles, Colors tab set the color of the Selection to red, and Selected Text to black.

 - Open Finder and navigate to the location you want to work in,